-I currently work as a research assistant in the CMS department at Caltech.
+I'm currently an undergrad at Caltech working as a research assistant with Thomas Vidick.
 In Fall 2018, I'll begin as a PhD student in the UC Berkeley CS theory group.

 Here is my CV, last updated for graduate school applications.

 - The quantum PCP conjecture.